ISO/IEC 27033-4

 Commentary

-Outlines how security gateways analyse and control network traffic through:
+The standard outlines how security gateways (a.k.a. firewalls) analyse and control network traffic through:

-Refers to various kinds of firewall as examples of security gateways.
+It refers to various kinds of firewall as examples of security gateways.
 [Firewall is a commonplace term of art that is curiously absent from ISO/IEC 27000 and ISO/IEC 27002, neither is it defined explicitly in this standard.
-Presumably some ancient ISO standard uses the term to describe a physical barrier impeding the spread of fire and smoke e.g. from the engine into the passenger compartments of a car].
+I wonder if some ancient ISO standard had already 'taken' the term to describe a physical barrier impeding the spread of fire and smoke e.g. from the engine into the passenger compartments of a car?].